meh/ruby-tesseract-ocr/README.md

 the image or an object that responds to `#to_blob` (for example Magick::Image), keep in mind that the format has to be supported by leptonica.

+Please note you have to pass `#hocr_for` the page you want to get the output of as well.

 Using the binary
 ----------------
 You can also use the shipped executable in the following way: